Home

 During Earth's history, this equilibrium has probably helped to prevent runaway greenhouse and icehouse conditions over timescales of millions to billions of years, a prerequisite for sustaining liquid water on Earth's surface.

-• Methane has over 70 times the heating effect of CO2 over 20 years after emissions (IPCC, 2007b).
+- Methane has 84 times the heating effect of CO2 over 20 years after emissions (IPCC, 2007b).
 A unique aspect of methane is an atmospheric feedback: The higher its atmospheric level becomes, the less methane is oxidized in the atmosphere and so the more rapidly its concentration will increase.
 This is because, unlike CO2, methane is chemically reactive in the atmosphere and as a result only lasts about 12 years.
 However, its heating does not stop because it is converted to other greenhouse gases: water vapour, CO2 and ozone (Boucher et al, 2009).

 State of the Climate: What is Happening Now?